HarryXD2018/3DPainter/README.md

 ##### Text (Signature)

 You can add your signature with spider-man gesture in text mode.
-Please change the `Signature`in `3DPointer.py`.
+Signature will be asked at the beginning of execution.

 ![](https://github.com/HarryXD2018/3DPainter/blob/master/demo/Signature.png)